IF YOU WANT TO STOP BURDENING YOUR LOVED ONES WITH YOUR CAREER COMPLAINTS, YOU'RE IN THE RIGHT PLACE.

-If it's not too much energy, raise your hand if you're bored and disengaged at work.
+If it's not too much energy, raise your hand if you're aimless and dissatisfied at work.

 Being unhappy at work and not knowing what to do about it is the worst.

 Scratch that.
-Being unhappy at work and not knowing what to do about it AND having both your manager and a colleague call you out on it is the worst.
+Being unhappy at work and not knowing what to do about it AND both your manager and colleagues calling you out on it is the worst.

 I hit career dissatisfaction rock bottom in 2014.

 I was feeling disengaged and undervalued and couldn't shake my negative attitude.
-Turns out, being called out by both my manager and a colleague was the kick in the butt I needed.
+Turns out, my manager and colleagues calling me out was the kick in the butt I needed.

-The problem is, I was hyper-focused on all the negative parts of my job, when really, I needed to understand why my current role wasn't a good fit for me and learn about myself to understand what would be a good fit.
+The problem is, I was hyper-focused on all the negative parts of my job.
+What I needed to do was understand why my current role wasn't a good fit for me and discover what would be a good fit.

-I started doing any exercise I could find that would help me reflect on what was important to me and what I needed out of a job and I emerged with direction, confidence, energy and a plan.
+I started doing any exercise I could find that would help me reflect on what was important to me and what I needed out of a job.
+I started finding the common threads between all the pieces of my background that felt all over the place (engineer, technical support, career, etc).
+I put together a framework and I emerged with direction, confidence, energy and a plan.

-So now I'm here to help you do the same - and this line from the book, Do Over, by Jon Acuff sums it up nicely.
+I knew I had to share with others who were also struggling so I’m here to help you do the same - and this line from the book, Do Over, by Jon Acuff sums it up nicely: